onyx-platform/onyx-java/README.md

 ## Overview
 Onyx-Java follows the Onyx Platform's core API providing Java peer's for each aspect of a workflow.
 I.e. Catalogs, Lifecycles, Jobs, etc. <br>
 <br>
-These classes provide methods to add entries to your Job description ensuring that they are converted into Clojure-native types when needed.
+These classes provide methods to add entries to your workflow description ensuring that they are converted into Clojure-native types when needed.
 Note that this approach doesn't validate semantic correctness of your entries, which are enforced at runtime.<br>
 <br>
 ### Utilities